-Thyrotropin alfa (Injection)
+Thyrotropin alfa (By injection)

 Thyrotropin Alfa (thye-roe-TROE-pin AL-fa)